Ahmedbhassar/Day-5/README.md

 ## Requirements
 To run this notebook, you need:
 - Python 3.x
-- Jupyter Notebook or Google Colab
+- Jupyter Notebook or Google Colab or any IDE
 - Required Python libraries (install with `pip install -r requirements.txt` if applicable)

 ## Getting Started